hootio/blackjack/README.md

 # blackjack 🂫

-A CLI based game of Blackjack written in Rust
+A CLI based game of Blackjack